surya-de/DarkOwl-POC/README.md

 ```
 * On successful completion of this step, our AWS infrastructure will be ready and we can test our pipeline.
 The API endpoint can be found at the end of the execution.

-## Additional Information
+## Set Up Information
-Once can use IAM users or IAM Roles(`If using ec2`) to run the steps mentioned above.
+1. One can use IAM users or IAM Roles(`If using ec2`) to run the steps mentioned above.
 Please make sure the following permissions are attached to the IAM user or IAM Role before doing the above steps.
 ```json
 {
     "Version": "2012-10-17",